Compliance

 • Payment institutions, e-money institutions

-• Financial investment intermediaries, fee-based financial investment advisers
+• Financial investment intermediaries, fee-based financial investment advisors

 • Real estate agents (for transactions from €10,000)

-• Lawyers, tax advisers, auditors (for certain engagements)
+• Lawyers, tax advisors, auditors (for certain mandates)

 • Art dealers, art intermediaries (from €10,000)